 Therefore, it is wise to consider the actual amount that will be paid out during the term of the loan instead of the APR.

 The average percentage of APR is around 10-15%, depending on the borrower’s qualifications, property, and the lender himself.

 • Pre-Payment Penalties: Some of the hard money lenders charge a pre-payment penalty.
 Make sure you ask or read the fine print before signing up for a hard money construction loan.

 Why Choose Hard Money Loans?

-You might be confused if choosing to go for hard money commercial construction loans is in fact a wise choice, considering the factors mentioned above.
+You might be confused if choosing to go for hard money commercial construction loans is a wise choice, considering the factors mentioned above.